justgo129/dataScienceCourseraTidyDataWeek4/CodeBook.md

     XYsubject<-aggregate(XYsubject, by=list(XYsubject[,80], XYsubject[,81]),
                     FUN=mean, na.rm=TRUE)

 As shown above, the file *activity_labels* contained a key, mapping each of the six numeric values of Y to the name of a general activity.
+A *merge* was therefore performed in order to bring the verbal description of each activity code into the final answer for the exercise:
+    XYsubject <- merge(XYsubject, activity_labels,
+                    by.x=c("activity_number"), by.y=c("V1"))

-The exercise concluded when the information from *activity_labels* was merged into variableactivitysubject in order to provide meaningful information, retaining the same data frame name: *variableactivitysubject*.
+The exercise concluded when the information from *activity_labels* was merged into a new *XYsubject* in order to provide meaningful information, retaining the same data frame name: *XYsubject*.  *XYsubject* was exported from R as week4.txt and uploaded to Coursera.

-# Appendix 1: Names of variables employed in analysis (79) - note that because the names were "tidy"ed, they are now self-explanatory, negating the need for a formal explanatory section in the codebook.
+# Appendix 1: Names of variables employed in analysis (79):
+note that because the names were "tidy"ed, they are now self-explanatory, negating the need for a formal explanatory section in the codebook.

 "timeofbodyaccelerationmeanxdimension"
 "timeofbodyaccelerationmeanydimension"